opencast/data-model/docs/event/metadata.md

 ### Flags
 - `explicitContent: bool`: specifies whether this event contains content that is considered "explicit", like swear words or whatnot.
 This is required for some integrations like iTunes.
 - `isLive: bool` 🟦: TODO this is currently stored per track, figure out if that's useful
-- `ingestUser: Username` 🟦: username of the user that created this event.
-Cannot be changed and is useful for tracking responsibility.
-  When duplicating an event, the new event has this field set to the duplicating user.
 - `downloadable: bool`: a flag indicating whether users are allowed to download this video (i.e. tracks attached to this event).
 This can inform external apps whether to show a download button or to enable anti-download protection.
 The exact effects of this flag are deliberately unspecified, this merely states an *intend*.
 - `listed: bool`: specifies whether this event should be considered "list", meaning that users can find it via search.
 If it is `false`, users have to know the ID of the event (e.g. via a series or playlist) in order to access it.